kxqdesign/Reference-Formatter/README.md

-# Reference-Formatter
+# Reference-Formatter 🌟
 [ ] to citekey, effortlessly transforms your Word document citations into LaTeX-compatible \cite{key} references, streamlining the transition from Word to LaTeX.

-# RefTexConverter: Your Gateway to Effortless Citation Transformation 🌟

-RefTexConverter is a user-friendly tool designed to seamlessly convert Word document citations into LaTeX-compatible \cite{key} references.
+RefTexConverter is a tool designed to seamlessly convert Word document citations into LaTeX-compatible \cite{key} references.
 Ideal for researchers and academics looking to transition from Word to LaTeX without the hassle of manually updating citations.

-## How to Use RefTexConverter 📘
+## How to Use Reference-Formatter 📘

 Follow these easy steps to transform your citations:

 1. **Prepare Your Documents** 📄
    - **Document 1 (Word)**: Your main text with references like `[1]`, `[1, 2]`.
-   - **Document 2 (Word)**: Your reference list, e.g., `[1] paper title`.
+   - **Document 2 (Word)**: Your reference list, e.g., `[1] paper title`,`[1] contain paper title`.
    - **BibTeX File**: The `.bib` file with all your references in BibTeX format.

-2. **Launch RefTexConverter** 🚀
+2. **Launch Reference-Formatter** 🚀
    - Open the tool and you'll see a simple, intuitive interface.

 3. **Load Your Files** 📂